Challenges of an Inventor – What Makes Peter Sumaruck’s Invention Revolutionary

 In late November of 2008, about 70 observers packed into Pete Sumaruck’s garage in Concord California, over a period of several days to watch demonstrations of his Zero-Amp Technology.

 Pete’s system.
-After that they were ebullient with congratulations all around; they told Pete had achieved a COP of 70,000 (they added that MIT only had a COP of l or maybe 2).
+After that they were ebullient with congratulations all around; they told Pete had achieved a COP of 70,000.

-That day, Steve Greer offered Pete $300,000.00 as the grant in the award.
-He also agreed to purchase Pete’s tech for $26 million for the entire technology.
+That day, Steve Greer offered Pete $300,000.00 as the grant in the award tax free.
+He also agreed to purchase Pete’s tech for $26 million for the entire technology, what a bargain.
 That evening, most of them went out to dinner together where they talked about sharing the technology – Greer would buy it and the others would get to participate in the development.

 The next day, Sterling Allen, Founder of PESWiki arrived before the others.
 He tried to convince Pete to accept an offer from him and Jim Dunn (both had publicly stated they were CIA and NSA, respectively).
 Sterling told Pete, “Jim Dunn will write you an NSA check for $500,000.00 right now,” and $5 million after the technology had been tested and validated, then the remainder of the $26,000 million in two years – Pete calls that extra $200,000.00 amount a “bribe.”